-You might have heard me say this before, “Your artist blog is the fuel that will drive traffic to your art listings.”
+You might have heard this before, “Your artist blog is the fuel that will drive traffic to your art listings.”

 Blogging is more important today than ever.

-With all of the competition out there, you have to hustle and create a lot of content that will attract your target audience.
+With all the competition out there, you have to hustle and create a lot of content to attract your target audience.

-Have you noticed that it is becoming more difficult to reach an audience on social media?
+Have you noticed that reaching an audience on social media is becoming more difficult?

-Read more on how Facebook is changing in 2018, How Facebook’s New Goals Affect Artists.
+Read more on how Facebook was changing in 2018, How Facebook’s New Goals Affect Artists.

 This is the beginning of the end for free advertising on social media platforms.

-You will have to pay to play if you want market your art on social media.
+You must pay to play if you want to market your art on social media.

-According to Shane McGeorge Below are 5 benefits of blogging for small businesses:
+According to Shane McGeorge, Below are five benefits of blogging for small businesses: